 IU-Bloomington offers a minor in Science and Literature, and has several faculty members who have demonstrated interests in science, the environment, animality and nature writing.
-These incude Richard Nash, whose current work explores the pedigree of thoroughbred horses and who has edited a special issue of the journal Configurations on animality and animal studies; creative writers Scott Russell Sanders and Alyce Miller, who recently hosted the “Kindred Spirits” conference on animals, law and ethics; and Christoph Irmscher, whose work explores early American nature writing.
-Irmscher’s current project is a book about the nineteenth-century anti-Darwinist Louis Agassiz; he has also produced the 1999 Library of American edition of Audobon’s writings and drawings.
-The English department has at various times organized a Science and Literature Affinity group, and several faculty members and graduate students usually attend the Society for Literature, Science and Arts annual conference; Richard Nash is the second vice-president of that organization.
+Celebrated poet Ross Gay is a member of the English faculty.
+Faculty also include Byron Santangelo, author of Different Shades of Green: African Literature, Environmental Justice, and Political Ecology; and Christoph Irmscher, whose many books include explorations of early American nature writing–Irmscher has also produced the 1999 Library of American edition of Audobon’s writings and drawings; Richard Nash, whose current work explores the pedigree of thoroughbred horses and who has edited a special issue of the journal Configurations on animality and animal studies; creative writers Scott Russell Sanders (emeritus) and Alyce Miller, who hosted the “Kindred Spirits” conference on animals, law and ethics; The English department has at various times organized a Science and Literature Affinity group, and several faculty members and graduate students usually attend the Society for Literature, Science and Arts (SLSA) annual conference.
 Recent graduate courses of interest include “The Place of Poetry”; “Postcards for a New Millennium: Science Fiction as Literary/Scientific Speculation”; “Animality in the 18th Century”; and the core course for the minor, “Literature and Science.”

 University of Iowa